jakartaee/batch-tck/jakarta.batch.arquillian.exec/README.md

 ## How to run the TCK against GlassFish

-NOTE: The TCK doesn't pass with any existing GlassFish release yet.
-The work on GlassFish 7.x has only started and support for Batch 2.1 has not been implemented there yet.

-First, install GlassFish on the same machine and then start it with the default configuration:
+First, install GlassFish 7 on the same machine and then start it with the default configuration:

 ```
 asadmin start-domain domain1